Why Do Elderly Not Use Social Media? [Reasons & Statistics]

 7: Seniors Mostly Use Social Media to Stay Connected

-The primary reason for senior’s social media use, according to different surveys, is to stay connected with family and close friends.
-This is the main reason why seniors are mostly active on Facebook only.
+Surveys consistently show that the primary reason seniors use social media is to stay connected with family and close friends.
+This explains why Facebook remains their platform of choice.

-The second common reason is entertainment so YouTube is the second favorite social media platform among this age group.
+The second most common reason is entertainment, making YouTube the second most popular social media platform among older adults.

 These are the 7 main reasons why the elderly do not use most of the social media platforms as much as the younger generations.